PhoenProject/PheggMod/README.md

 # PheggMod

 # We have moved!
-We have moved to a new repo over on GitLab.
+We have moved over to a new repo.
 You can find us here: https://github.com/DragonSCP-Developers/PheggMod

 # Plugin Directory